 Fingertips gives the number of emergency admissions for cancer per 100,000 population as well as the number of people diagnosed with cancer via an emergency route per 100,000 GP practice population (“number of emergency presentations”) and diagnosed via a non-emergency route per 100,000 GP practice population (“number of other presentations”) for the sub Integrated Care Board areas which include Hull within the Humber and North Yorkshire Integrated Care Board.
 The sub-ICB area referenced by 03F relates to Hull (see Integrated Care Board for the codes relating to the other local sub-ICB areas).

-For 2021/22, the rates of emergency admissions relating to cancer and the rate of cancers diagnosed through an emergency route in Hull are considerably higher than England, but the rate of cancers diagnosed through a non-emergency route in Hull are slightly lower than England.
-The number of emergency cancer admissions is 23% higher in Hull (630 versus 514 per 100,000 population) whereas the number of cancers diagnosed through an emergency route is 34% higher in Hull compared to England (118 versus 88 per 100,000 population).
+For 2022/23, the rates of emergency admissions relating to cancer and the rates of cancers diagnosed through an emergency route and other (non-emergency) routes in Hull are higher than England.
+The number of emergency cancer admissions is 37% higher in Hull (688 versus 502 per 100,000 population) whereas the number of cancers diagnosed through an emergency route is 20% higher in Hull compared to England (110 versus 91 per 100,000 population).
+There are also more people being diagnosed with cancer through non-emergency routes in Hull compared to England.

-The fact that a higher proportion of people in Hull are diagnosed with cancer through an emergency route means that fewer people are being diagnosed through primary care and non-emergency routes, which has an impact on stage of diagnosis and the commencement of treatment, with the potential to affect mortality and survival rates.
+The fact that a higher proportion of people in Hull are diagnosed with cancer through an emergency route likely means that fewer people are being diagnosed through primary care, which has an impact on stage of diagnosis and the commencement of treatment, with the potential to affect mortality and survival rates.

 Compared with benchmark